coder/coder/docs/admin/auth.md

 By default, Coder is accessible via password authentication.

 The following steps explain how to set up GitHub OAuth or OpenID Connect.

+> OIDC is free up to 20 users.
+[Upgrade to Enterprise](../enterprise.md) to remove this limit.

 ## GitHub